julioccmoura/Multi-stage-attention-u-net-for-fundus-imaging-segmentation/README.md

 An overview the results as well evaluation metrics and losses are shown in the Results section.
 For a more detailed view of individual results, assess the results folder (including alson ROC).

+# How to use:
+- After the download/clone set the work directory to the project folder.
+- Open the main.py file
+- Set the dataset_images and dataset_masks directories with the images and masks according their path in your computer.
+  - Images and masks should be same name and format.
+Accepted formats are: .png, .jpg, .jpeg and .tif.
+You can add more formats changing utils/dataset.py files
+- Set the number of epochs and patience (for early stopping).
+- Run

+# Results:

 # Folder structure:
 ```